everx-labs/ever-cli/README.md

 ### 7.2.3.
 Lock stake

-A wallet can make a lock stake, in which it locks its funds in DePool for a defined period, but rewards from this stake will be payed to another target participant (beneficiary).
+A wallet can make a lock stake, in which it locks its funds in DePool for a defined period, but rewards from this stake will be paid to another target participant (beneficiary).
 As with vesting, the beneficiary has to indicate the donor as its lock donor address before receiving a lock stake.
 This condition prevents unauthorized lock stakes from blocking the beneficiary from receiving an expected lock stake from a known address.

 **To receive a lock stake beneficiary must**: